Interested in becoming a PHE? Our application will open in Spring 2026. We look forward to reading your application!

 -

-If you would like to learn more about mental wellness, sexuality, alcohol, and other college-health issues, would like to be part of an effort to raise awareness of these issues on campus, and have the interest and the time to devote to being a PHE, we welcome your contribution to the program and encourage you to apply.
+If you would like to learn more about sexual health, alcohol, healthy relationships, and other college-health issues; would like to be a part of an effort to raise awareness of these issues on Grounds; and have the interest and the time to devote to being a PHE, we welcome your contribution to the program and encourage you to apply.

 Our recruitment process takes place during the spring semester.
 Questions?
-Contact Ally Gago
+Contact our Group Development & Recruitment Intern